 So for many December proved to be a month of semi- debauchery, perhaps the fine times have been an extension of the previous 11 months!
 So now here we are in January, and it is time to bring forth the resolution.
 A New Year means that new beginnings beckon.

 Of course, many of you may not be plagued with vices, not any at least you wish to discharge with.
-However for those of who do intend to stop drinking, quit smoking, join the gym or lose weight and generally lead a healthier lifestyle or have decided to commit to working more diligently, how long does this newfound commitment continue into the New Year?
+However for those of you who do intend to stop drinking, quit smoking, join the gym or lose weight and generally lead a healthier lifestyle or have decided to commit to working more diligently, how long does this newfound commitment continue into the New Year?

 For most mere mortals the newfound resolutions are always hard to keep.
 Life throws up so many temptations.
 Indeed the master himself, Oscar Wilde lyrically once said, “I can resist anything but temptation.”
 Indeed!